zissou1983/ffmate/README.md

 - **Pre/Post Processing** – Run custom scripts before or after each task to automate complex workflow steps
 - **Built-in Queue** – Manage task execution with priority control and smart concurrency handling

+## 📚 Product Documentation

+Want to dive deeper into FFmate?
+The documentation covers everything—from API usage to Web UI features and real-world examples 👉 Everything you need is now available at [https://docs.ffmate.io](https://docs.ffmate.io)

 ## 🚀 Getting Started for Developers

 To start extending, integrating with, or contributing to FFmate: